-In DNA hydrogels grafterer borganic polymers, Willner's group made many attempts and luable experience.
-In 2014, provided they found that neutral lot а N-isopropylacrylamide/acrydite can work the same way as acrylamide/acrydite units.^[12b] Grafting cytosine-rich DNA sequences into N-isopropylacrylamide endowed the hydrogels with pH-sensitive property by i-motif structures or Ag+-sensitivity by C-Ag+-C bridge.
-Remarkably, the potential of adopting N-isopropylacrylamide/acrydite units were also proved via comparatively high storage modulus (G' = 320 Pa) at pH = 5.2, and low loss modulus (G'' = 5 Pa).
-On top of this, according to our literature comparison, the high (G+C) % (ca. 57.14%) and the quadruplet structure also contribute to the stiff hydrogel.^[12a, 12c, 17b, 30b, 31a, 31c, 31d]
+In DNA hydrogels grafted with organic polymers, Willner and co-workers made many attempts and provided a lot of valuable experience.
+In 2014, they found that neutral N-isopropylacryla-mide/acrydite can work the same way as acrylamide/acrydite units.^[12b] Grafting cytosine-rich DNA sequences into N-isopropylacrylamide endowed the hydrogels with pH-sensitive property by i-motif structures or Ag+-sensitivity by C-Ag+-C bridge.
+Remarkably, the potential of adopting N-isopropylacrylamide/ acrydite units was also proved via comparatively high storage modulus (G' = 320 Pa) at pH = 5.2, and low loss modulus (G'' = 5 Pa).
+On top of this, according to our literature comparison, the high (G + C) % (≈57.14%) and the quadruplet structure also contributed to the stiff hydrogel.^[12a,c,17b,30b,31a,c,d]

 Additionally, others novel assemblies were explored by other groups.
-J. Kopeček and his team reported a hydrogel via complexation of DNA and PNA in 2015.
-PNA is a DNA analog in which nucleobases are grafted on the neutral N-(2-hydroxypropyl)-methacrylamide backbone rather than the phosphodiester backbone.^[32a] This is a new paradigm of hybrid hydrogels self-assembling system utilizing peptide-modification rather than acrydite-modification.
+Kope ek and co-workers reported a hydrogel via complexation of DNA and peptide nucleic acids (PNA) in 2015.
+PNA is a DNA analog in which nucleobases are grafted on the neutral N-(2-hydroxypropyl)-methacrylamide backbone rather than the phosphodiester backbone.^[32a] This is a new paradigm of hybrid hydrogels self-assembling system utilizing peptidemodification rather than acrydite-modification.
 Notedly, PNAs are resistant to hydrolytic (enzymatic) cleavage and have high specificity to complementary DNA, thus they are more stable in real environment when bound with their complementary DNA.
 In 2016, Rakszewska et al. developed a hydrogel bead with a totally different strategy.^[33] In the system, thiolated carboxymethyl hyaluronic acid, as matrix, linked LNA-containing primer.
 Oil and surfactant separated the mixture into hydrogel bread.
-Interestingly, the nethod extends the potential to capture specific targets and quantitative analysis.
+Interestingly, the method extends the potential to capture specific targets and quantitative analysis.

 Therefore, the organic polymers act as matrix to sustain the structures and enhance the stability of hydrogels, while grafted DNA tethers link together to make stiff hydrogels and endow hydrogel with new property.
-High stability and sensibility make designable hybrid hydrogels potential for pharmaceutical, biomedic Land environmental applications, except for most researchers fail to mention the safety of synthetic polymer hydrogels.
+High stability and sensibility make designable hybrid hydrogels potential for pharmaceutical, biomedical, and environmental applications, except for most researchers fail to mention the safety of synthetic polymer hydrogels.